Heads up!

 How might we…

-…help New Yorkers like Michelle find trustworthy people who can help her move for free?
+Help Michelle find trustworthy neighbors who can help her move?

 Paper Sketches